Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/autogen/index.md

 ## Control Approach with Simulink and AMDC

-The Simulink + AMDC workflow separates control development into two domains:

-- **Design domain (Simulink):**
-  The control algorithm is developed and validated using a graphical model.

-- **Execution domain (AMDC):**
-  The generated C code is executed in real time on the embedded controller.

-In this workflow, the Simulink model represents the control logic, while the AMDC is responsible for executing this logic at a fixed time interval using real sensor data.
+The figure below shows the Simulink + AMDC workflow.
+The Simulink model represents the control logic, while the AMDC is responsible for executing this logic at a fixed time interval using real sensor data.

 The Simulink model is typically structured into three subsystems:

 1. **Input/Output (I/O):** Used for simulation and visualization only
 2. **Plant:** Represents the physical system (used for simulation)
 3. **Controller:** Contains the control logic to be deployed

 Only the **controller subsystem** is converted into embedded C code.

+Then, the Simulink + AMDC workflow separates control development into two domains:

+- **Design domain (Simulink):**
+  The control algorithm is developed and validated using a graphical model.

+- **Execution domain (AMDC):**
+  The generated C code is executed in real time on the embedded controller.

 ### Recommended Workflow